best beaches in the caribbean

 11. Big Major Cay (Pig Beach), The Bahamas

 Chances are you’ve seen the viral pictures of the so-called “Pig Beach” in The Bahamas.
-Home to a colony of friendly pigs who love to take to the water, this pristine, white-sand beach is so much more than just a great spot for a unique photo opportunity – it’s actually one of the most beautiful beaches in The Bahamas!
+Home to a colony of friendly pigs who love to take to the water, this pristine, white-sand beach is so much more than just a great spot for a unique photo opportunity – it’s actually one of the most beautiful beaches in the Bahamas!

+Looking for a beach in The Bahamas to call home for a few days (or a week!) instead of this popular day trip spot?
 Among the most pristine and beautiful beaches in the Caribbean you’ll find in The Bahamas are Junkaroo Beach in the heart of Nassau, Pink Sands Beach on Harbour Island, and Tropic of Cancer Beach on the Exumas.

 seven mile beach jamaica